MethylMercury/bimm143/README.md

 # bimm143

-This is my classwork from [BIMM 143 Spring 2019](https://bioboot.github.io/bimm143_S19/) at UC San Diego!
+This is my classwork from [BIMM 143 Spring 2019](https://bioboot.github.io/bimm143_S19/) at UC San Diego.
+Works revolved around data visualization, graph construction, and usage of Bioinformatics program, such as SeaView, MUSCLE, FASTQ, etc.

+For more information on my work, check out the class link above.